wiktoriawysopal/pands-problem-set/README.md

 # Problem set solution

-this repository contains my solutions to the Problem Set 2019 for the module Programming and Scripting of Higher Diploma in Data Analytics at GMIT.
+This repository contains my solutions to the Problem Set 2019 for the module Programming and Scripting of Higher Diploma in Data Analytics at GMIT.
 [See the link for the instructions] (https://github.com/wiktoriawysopal/pands-problem-set/blob/master/problems.pdf)